Indicia-Team/warehouse/README.md

 your browser too.

 ### Using
 Once running you can browse the warehouse at http://localhost:8080.

 You can examine the database with pgAdmin at http://localhost:8070.
+Each time you restart the container you have to log in with
+- email = pgadmin@example.com
+- password = password
+On first use, you need to add a server with connection parameters of
+- host = postgres
+- user = postgres
+- password = password

 Any mail sent by the warehouse can be viewed at http://localhost:8025.

 ### Unit testing